 - Develop a family disaster plan.
 Everyone needs to know what to do on their own to protect themselves in case of disaster. - Be familiar with local earthquake and tsunami plans.
 Know where to go to survive a tsunami.
-Identify an evacuation site within 15 minutes walking distance of home and/or work.
+Identify an evacuation site within 15 minutes walking distance of home and/or work. - Prepare three-day emergency kits for your home, automobile, and work.

-For a distant earthquake, follow the tsunami evacuation route signs.
-For a local earthquake, if car evacuation is not possible, go directly to the nearest high ground.
+For a local earthquake if car evacuation is not possible, go directly to the nearest high ground.
 Police and fire stations are shown as landmarks only.
 Do not go there for help-they will likely be deserted.
 Assembly areas have been designated where you can get help and services when you can't go home.